29 Sep The Benefits of Geofencing

 Geofencing can allow businesses to increase ROI (return on investment).
 By reducing the number of advertisements sent by targeting only people that fall within a specific location, businesses can target quality prospects and spend less money to do so.
 This can decrease the marketing budget while increasing the chances of quality conversions.

 If a business sends out an advertisement to a wide range of people all over, a good majority of those prospects will not be in the general area of your business.
 However, if a geofence perimeter is set within a 1-mile radius of a business location, it is likely that the ad will reach prospects that are more likely to convert because of proximity and convenience.
-Geofence targeting a great way to keep a business top-of-mind by serving relevant ads to customers.
+Geofence targeting is a great way to keep a business top-of-mind by serving relevant ads to customers.

 Types of Geofencing

 Standard geofencing displays advertisements to mobile IP addresses that cross the boundary of the geofence.
 In addition, it allows businesses to monitor the IP addresses that come through the targeted area and up to three miles outside the perimeter.
-This can ensure that that a company is best taking advantages of a prospect’s patterns.
+This can ensure that a company is best taking advantage of a prospect’s patterns.

 Addressable geofencing allows a campaign to target a specific address list (address, city, state, and zip code).
 Ads then target IPs, based upon the address list, that fall within the perimeter.